priyatam/pie/README.md

 Frozen Pie is built on _three principles_:

 1. Content is King
-2. Design once, View anywhere (Responsive Web Design)
+2. Design once, View anywhere
-3. Logic should be declarative, composed of single tasks (Lambdas)
+3. Logic should be declarative, composed of single tasks

 Here's a sample workflow: